 Introduction

-The first publication in the Intercultural Competencies series provides valuable insights and recommendations on engaging diverse clientele by understanding and applying high-context and low-context cultural communication styles.
+The first publication in the Intercultural Competencies series provides insights and recommendations on engaging multicultural clientele by understanding and applying high-context and low-context cultural communication styles.

-The evolving demographics of the United States underscore the urgency for Extension professionals to prioritize intercultural communication skills, especially with the continuous arrival of migrant workers (Diaz et al., 2022).
+The changing demographics of the United States require Extension professionals to develop intercultural communication skills, particularly when engaging with people from different cultures, such as migrant workers (Diaz et al., 2022).
 In 2022, 46.2 million immigrants resided in the United States, making up 13.9% of the population.
 Although this percentage is slightly below the highest recorded immigrant population of 14.8% set in 1890, it is higher than the 13.7% recorded in 2019 before the onset of the COVID-19 pandemic (Migration Policy Institute, 2024).

-Extension educators must enhance their preparedness to serve their increasingly diverse clientele.
+Extension educators are increasingly engaging with a multicultural clientele and may benefit from being prepared to effectively serve individuals from a variety of backgrounds (Warner et al, 2019).
 This includes seeking strategies to support their clients' needs and developing practical intercultural competencies, especially in communication (Diaz et al., 2022; Diaz et al., 2019; Suarez et al., 2020).

-This article tackles a critical aspect of intercultural competence — understanding communication differences in high vs. low context.
+This article explores the aspect of intercultural competence—understanding communication differences in high vs. low context.
 Additionally, the article provides information on how to adapt communication styles to better connect with audiences from different backgrounds.
 Recommendations for Extension professionals, including district and county directors, are provided to integrate intercultural communication into their professional development plans and program design.

 Intercultural Communication

-Intercultural communication is a process of interacting with people or communities from different cultural backgrounds, which requires a deep understanding of cultural customs, beliefs, and methods of communication (Holliday et al., 2021).
-Mastering intercultural communication is crucial to effectively navigating a diverse cultural terrain (Martin & Nakayama, 2010).
+Intercultural communication is a process of interacting with people or communities from different cultural backgrounds, which requires an understanding of cultural customs, beliefs, and methods of communication (Holliday et al., 2021).
+Mastering intercultural communication could help to navigate people from different backgrounds effectively (Martin & Nakayama, 2010).

 Challenges in intercultural communication often stem from differences in language, nonverbal communication, and cultural perceptions.
-However, these challenges also present opportunities for personal and professional growth as individuals learn to cooperate and appreciate cultural diversity (Chen & Starosta, 2000; Suarez et al., 2019).
+However, these challenges also present opportunities for personal and professional growth as individuals learn to cooperate with people from multicultural backgrounds (Chen & Starosta, 2000; Suarez et al., 2019).

 High- vs. Low-Context Cultures

-Communication styles vary significantly across cultures, particularly in our increasingly interconnected global era, making it essential to understand these distinctions and their origins (McKay-Semmler, 2017).
+Communication styles vary significantly across cultures, particularly in our increasingly interconnected global era (McKay-Semmler, 2017).
 A useful framework for understanding these differences is Edward Hall’s concept of high-context and low-context cultures, introduced in 1976 and still widely used as a teaching tool today (Hall, 1976; Hall & Hall, 1990; Hornikx & Pair, 2017; McKay-Semmler, 2017).

 Hall proposed that cultures can be categorized as high-context or low-context, a distinction that has remained influential over the past four decades (Hall, 1976; Hall & Hall, 1990).
 High-context cultures are typically collectivist, strongly emphasizing group harmony and indirect communication, where much of the meaning is conveyed through nonverbal cues and the surrounding context (Aleassa et al., 2023; Triandis, 1995).
 In contrast, low-context cultures are often individualistic, with communication being more direct and explicit, focusing on the content of the message itself rather than the relational context (Hofstede, 2001; Kittler et al., 2011).